I am writing this post at the request of a Millennial.

 With all the discussions about culture and engagement — he would like me to answer one powerful question: “How do we (young employees) establish a meaningful psychological contract with an employer, when we distrust organizations in general?”

-For someone like me, who would like every single contributor to have a meaningful tenure at a workplace, this hits hard.
-That question is the result of a myriad of elements that have emerged to form a deep rift in the career equation for an entire generation of contributors.
+For someone like me, who would like every single contributor to have a meaningful tenure, this hits hard.
+His candid question is the result of a myriad of elements that may have formed a deep rift in the career equation for an entire generation of contributors.
 (By the way, if you haven’t read my other posts on the topic, find an introduction to psychological contracts start here.)

 It is expected.